codex-academy/read-me/ASSESSMENTS.md

 ## Formative assessment 4

 The candidate's README has been peer reviewed.
+An issue has been raised in Github by the candidate and allocated to a peer.
+The peer commented on the issue and confirmed the peer review was done and what the outcome was.